ST10364151/Part2-payment-portal/README.md

    - Click "Advanced"
    - Click "Continue to localhost (unsafe)"

-   > 💡 This warning is normal for self-signed certificates in development.
+   > Note: This warning is normal for self-signed certificates in development.
 In production, you would use certificates from a trusted Certificate Authority (CA).

 3. **Verify Backend is Running**:
    - Visit `https://localhost:3001/api/health`
    - You should see: `{"status":"healthy","timestamp":"...","ssl":true}`

-4. **Start Testing**: Use the credentials in the [Test Credentials](#-test-credentials) section below
+4. **Start Testing**: Use the credentials in the [Test Credentials](#test-credentials) section below

 ---